My AI policy

 Website

-I was inspired to add the Not By AI button to my site after noticing how much AI content was working its way into therapist websites and profiles.
+I was inspired to add the Not By AI button to my site after noticing how much AI content was working its way into therapist websites, profiles and blogs.

-I want my clients to know they’ve met ‘me’ when they encounter me in online spaces like directories and this website, so none of the text on my website or directory profiles has been written by or created using AI.
-The same goes for the images, although there are some occasions (such as when resizing an image or taking a photograph) that the graphics program or camera app I use may have deployed some sort of AI to do the job.
+I want my clients to know they’ve met ‘me’ when they encounter me in online spaces like directories and this website, so none of the text on my website or directory profiles has been written by or created using generative AI.
+The same goes for the images, although that’s a little more complicated if you get into the weeds of it — my phone’s camera uses computational photography to process photos, for example, and my graphics software uses an AI algorithm for resizing images.

 Communications